JacobDWaters/Okta-Workflows/Slack/Okta factor challenge Slack app/readme.md

     It is strongly recommended you consider the needs of your org and work environment before implementing.

-    The Slackbot may fail to verify a factor within the required time frame due to "times executions taking take longer than 60 seconds."
+    The Slack app may fail to verify a factor within the required time frame due to "times executions taking take longer than 60 seconds."
 Further, "Workflows doesn't guarantee execution latency.
 In most cases, flows run very fast, but Workflows is a "multi-tenant system and does not have a latency SLA."

     Synchronous flows such as customizing an auth decision or orchestrating user interaction are considered "Unsupported use cases."